COM105 Fundamentals of Public Speaking (3)

 COM210 Introduction to Film (3)

-Content covers history, theory, and criticism as students explore how movies have influences society, culture, and the economy.
+Content covers history, theory, and criticism as students explore how movies influence society, culture, and the economy.

 COM215 Interpersonal Communication (3)